Shift equivalences through the lens of Cuntz-Krieger algebras: Preliminaries

-We will need also the groupoid C*-algebra description of $C^*(G)$, as specified in \cite{CR17}.
+We will sometime assume that our graphs have finite out-degree, which is often called ``row-finiteness" in the literature.
+We shall need the groupoid C*-algebra description of $C^*(G)$, as specified in \cite{CR17}.
 Indeed, if $G=(V,E)$ is a directed graph with finite out-degree, no sources and no sinks, we may construct the locally compact, Hausdorff etale groupoid

 with product $(x,k,y)(w,\ell, z) = (x, k+\ell, z)$ if $y=w$ (otherwise undefined), and inverse $(x,k,y)^{-1} = (y,-k,x)$.
 The topology on $\G_E$ is generated by subsets of the form

 where $m,n \in \mathbb{N}$ and $U, V \subseteq X_E^+$ clopen such that $\sigma_E^m|_U$ is injective, $\sigma_E^n|_V$ is injective, and $\sigma_E^m(U) = \sigma_E^n(V)$.
 The map $x \mapsto (x,0,x)$ then provides a homeomorphism from $X_E^+$ into the unit space $\G_E^0$ of $\G_E$.
 It is well-known that $C^*(G) \cong C^*(\G_E)$ is the groupoid C*-algebra of $\G_E$, and that $ \mathcal{D}_E:= C_0(\G_E^{(0)}) \cong C_0(X_E^+)$ is the subalgebra of continuous functions on units of $\G_E$.
 This subalgebra is often called the \emph{diagonal subalgebra} of $C^*(G)$, and is given by